CyberFlameGO/svnpython/Doc/library/xml.dom.minidom.rst

    avoid :exc:`UnicodeError` exceptions in case of unrepresentable text data, the encoding argument should be specified as "utf-8".

-   .. versionchanged:: 2.3
-      the *encoding* argument was introduced; see :meth:`writexml`.

 .. method:: Node.toprettyxml([indent=""[, newl=""[, encoding=""]]])